Where the Money Goes

 The Sustainable Development Goals (SDGs) provide the overarching framework for Ireland’s international development policy.
 The policy document is A Better World and you can read it here: A Better World.

 Ireland’s focus is on poverty reduction and delivering for the poorest and most vulnerable.
 We are prioritising gender equality, reducing humanitarian need, climate action and strengthening governance as key strategies for directing our development cooperation to the furthest behind first.A Better World, provides the framework for Ireland’s expanding development cooperation programme, in line with the Government’s commitment to reaching the UN target of allocating 0.7% of our GNI to official development assistance by 2030.
 It outlines Ireland’s vision of a more equal, peaceful and sustainable world.
 It charts a clear way forward to achieve this vision, shaping and protecting our stability, our prosperity, our shared interests and our common future.

 St Joseph's Compound, a school that educates and teaches hearing impaired children in Makeni Town, Sierra Leone.
 Africa, 2019.
 Photo: Philip Behan/DFA

 - How we spend our aid

-Our Irish Aid 2017 Annual Report gives a detailed analysis of Ireland’s aid programme.
-It includes a detailed financial breakdown on how the funding was spent, which regions and countries benefitted and the main partners funded.
+Ireland's Official Development Assistance Annual Report 2019 gives a detailed analysis of Ireland’s aid programme.
+It includes a detailed financial breakdown on how the funding was spent, which regions and countries benefitted, and the main partners that received funding.